TheRealJayjayli/minecraft2x/README.md

 An upscaling model based off [waifu2x](https://github.com/nagadomi/waifu2x) for Minecraft renders.

 ## Usage
 Currently, I only have the model files available.
-Follow the steps on the waifu2x repository for installation instructions:
+Follow the steps on the waifu2x repository for installation instructions.

-After installing, place the model `scale2.0x_model.t7` in a new folder `models/minecraft2x/[scale2.0x_model.t7]`
+After installing, create a new folder `models/minecraft2x/[scale2.0x_model.t7]` and place the model inside.

 To scale 2x, use: